 There is yet another method to recover deleted files from recycle bin.
 This method accesses the previous version of files using restore.

-The Previous Version feature – which is a part of the Volume shadow service creates a restore point that helps roll back changes.
+The Previous Version feature on Windows creates a restore point that helps roll back changes.
 It maintains a file history to help retrieve files and folders even if the recycle bin is empty or you shift-deleted them.

 Here’s how to restore files using File History: